comp-think/2018-2019/docs/project/README.md

 Parameters:

-* author: the complete name (i.e. given name and family name) of the author for which one wants to retrieve its publication tree.
+* author: the complete name (i.e. "Given Name, Family Name") of the author for which one wants to retrieve its publication tree.

 Return all the publications written by such author described by the following tree: